Xi Jinping Becomes China's Most Powerful Leader Since Mao

 “It’s the coronation of Emperor Xi,” says Prof. Nick Bisley, an Asia expert at Australia’s La Trobe University.
 “He is without question the paramount leader and one with a remarkably ambitious vision for China.”

-That vision domestic and foreign elements.
+That vision has domestic and foreign elements.
 Whereas previous Chinese leaders would smilingly play down the world's most populous nation as “developing” or “poor,” Xi unashamedly called China a “great power" or “strong power" 26 times in his opening speech last week.
 He has ramped up the construction and militarization of islands in the South China Sea and opened China’s first overseas military base in Djibouti.
 His signature Belt and Road Initiative — repaving the ancient Silk Road through a trade and infrastructure network across Eurasia and Africa — was also added to the constitution on Tuesday, indicating its central place in his thinking.
 In his opening address, Xi said his "new era" will be one “that sees China moving closer to center stage."

 At home, Xi wants to lock-in his anti-graft campaign — which, he said Tuesday, has “cut like a blade through corruption and misconduct” — and turn his attention to economic reform.
 In order for China to avoid the dreaded "middle-income trap," he needs to trims the wings of its mammoth state-owned enterprises, which helped propel China’s export-led growth over the past three decades, but risk becoming a millstone as the nation pursues the next stage of development.